springwolf/springwolf.github.io/docs/configuration/documenting-consumers.md

 ## Option 2: `ConsumerData` (deprecated)

 :::note
-Must use configuration via `AsyncApiDocket` and cannot use `application.properties`.
+Must use configuration via `AsyncApiDocket` and can't use `application.properties`.
 :::

 Below is an example of describing a Kafka consumer: